 Before commencing any skin pigmentation treatment it is important that you understand the type of skin pigmentation disorder you have and what is causing your skin discoloration or dark patches on your skin to occur.

 Skin pigmentation disorders affect the color of your skin.
 Your skin gets its color from a pigment called melanin, designed to protect your skin from photo damage, which is produced by the melanocyte cells located in your skin's epidermis.
 When these cells become damaged or unhealthy, melanin production becomes abnormal resulting in white spots or dark spots on your skin that can affect just patches of skin or your entire body.

 If your body produces too little melanin, your skin gets lighter (hypopigmentation).
 Vitiligo, infections, blisters and burns can cause lighter skin.

 If your body produces too much melanin, your skin gets darker (hyperpigmentation) especially the forehead, cheeks, upper lip, nose, and chin.
-Pregnancy, Addison's disease, and sun exposure can all make your skin darker.
+Acne, pregnancy, Addison's disease, intrinsic aging, and sun exposure can all make your skin darker.

-Sun spots are flat, non-connected brown spots on your face, decollete, arms and back of hands caused by years of over stimulation of melanin from sun exposure.
+Sun spots are flat, non-connected brown spots on your face, décolletage, arms and back of hands caused by years of over stimulation of melanin from sun exposure.
 The damage occurs over time and while it may be less visible in your earlier years can become more visible in your later years as the cumulative effect of the sun damage eventually shows.
 (Referred to as solar lentigo; pl: solar lentigines).

-Age spots are not caused by over stimultion of melanin from sun exposure, but are yellowish/brown oxidized lipids on your skin caused by an imbalance in your cellular disposal mechanisms.
+Age spots are not caused by over stimulation of melanin from sun exposure, but are yellowish/brown oxidized lipids on your skin caused by an imbalance in your cellular disposal mechanisms.
 This build up on your skin is called lipofuscin and is generally more visible in your later years.
-Interestingly it is the quantification measure used for determing the age of certain crustaceans (in the absence of bones to use for measuring age) hence the name age spots.
+Interestingly, it is the quantification measure used to determine the age of certain crustaceans (in the absence of bones to use for measuring age) hence the name age spots.
 (Referred to as senile lentigo; pl: senile lentigines)